awsdocs/amazon-athena-user-guide/doc_source/querying-udf.md

 #### Option 2: Creating a Lambda Function Directly<a name="udf-create-deploy-lambda"></a>

 You can also create a Lambda function directly using the console or AWS CLI\.
 The following example demonstrates using the Lambda `create-function` CLI command\.
-Replace

 ```
 aws lambda create-function \